30 Activities for Seniors To Boost Mind, Body, and Social Life

 13. Wall Push-Ups

-Elders like you will enjoy wall push-ups because they are a simple, safe, and effective approach to increasing your strength without overtaxing your joints.
-Just take a few steps back, stand facing a wall, and lay your hands shoulder-width apart on the wall.
+Elders like you will enjoy wall push-ups because they are a simple, safe, and practical approach to increasing your strength without overtaxing your joints.
+Just take a few steps back, stand facing a wall, and place your hands shoulder-width apart on it.

 To get your chest closer to the wall, softly bend your elbows.
 Then, push back to straighten your arms.
 It’s similar to a standard push-up, but kinder!
 This workout increases your balance and strengthens your arms, shoulders, and chest.
 Start with a few repetitions and work your way up; you’ll quickly feel stronger!